syncfusion-content/xamarin-docs/Xamarin/SfCalendar/Display-Modes.md

 ### Customization of SfCalendar's dates in MonthView

-We can customize the calendar view in monthview mode by using `MonthViewSettings`.
+We can customize the calendar view in monthView mode by using `MonthViewSettings`.

 * Current day text color can be modified using `TodayTextColor`.